Insomniac (Green Day album): Critical reception

 Insomniac did not have the big sales or airplay as the singles from Dookie, but it was generally well received by critics.
 It earned three and a half out of five stars from Rolling Stone, which said "In punk the good stuff actually unfolds and gains meaning as you listen without sacrificing any of its electric, haywire immediacy.
 And Green Day are as good as this stuff gets".
 Entertainment Weekly gave the album a B with particular praise for Billie Joe Armstrong, stating that: "Fans needn't worry about Armstrong, a new father, rhapsodizing over the joys of changing diapers or whining about being a wealthy rock star.
 Once more, the songs relate the travails of a pathetic, self-loathing goofball whose sense of self-worth is continually reduced to rubble by sundry jerks, authority figures, and cultural elitists."

-However, Green Day was slightly criticized for not progressing as much as their predecessors.
-Entertainment Weekly stated that: "Insomniac does make you wonder about Green Day's growth, though.
+Green Day was slightly criticized for not progressing as much as their predecessors.
+Entertainment Weekly stated: "Insomniac does make you wonder about Green Day's growth, though.
 Between albums one and four, The Clash, to take an old-school example, branched out from guitar crunch to reggae, dub, and Spectorized pop.
 By comparison, Green Day sound exactly the same as on their first album, albeit with crisper production and, ominously, a palpable degeneration in their sense of humor.
 The few hints of growth are fairly microscopic: a tougher metallic edge to a few of the songs ... and lyrics that are bleaker than Dookies."

 AllMusic similarly noted that "they kept their blueprint and made it a shade darker.
 Throughout Insomniac, there are vague references to the band's startling multi-platinum breakthrough, but the album is hardly a stark confessional on the level of Nirvana's In Utero. ...
 While nothing on the album is as immediate as "Basket Case" or "Longview," the band has gained a powerful sonic punch, which goes straight for the gut but sacrifices the raw edge they so desperately want to keep and makes the record slightly tame.
 Billie Joe hasn't lost much of his talent for simple, tuneful hooks, but after a series of songs that all sound pretty much the same, it becomes clear that he needs to push himself a little bit more if Green Day ever want to be something more than a good punk-pop band.
 As it is, they remain a good punk-pop band, and Insomniac is a good punk-pop record, but nothing more."
-Robert Christgau opined "[Armstrong's] songs conceptualize his natural whine with a musicality that undercuts his defeatism."
+Robert Christgau opined, "[Armstrong's] songs conceptualize his natural whine with a musicality that undercuts his defeatism."

 The album was included at number 8 on Rock Sounds "The 51 Most Essential Pop Punk Albums of All Time" list.